logicxd/alfred-vscodediff/README.md

 ![New](https://user-images.githubusercontent.com/12219300/166203149-ac18d56b-2262-4bda-93d9-f3647a616d54.gif)

 Show the diff of the last 2 items in clipboard history using VSCode.
+This relies on [Alfred 4](https://www.alfredapp.com/) workflows to automate the process.

 # Old Way